-I am an electrician and I have been living with HIV for the past fifteen years.
+I am an electrician, and I have been living with HIV for the past fifteen years.
 That afternoon when I got the news, I was in shock.
-I left the doctor’s office and wandered aimlessly along the s …
+I left the doctor’s office and wandered aimlessly along the …

 When I learned I had HIV, I thought that all feelings and emotions and doors would now be closed to me.
 After a while, I learned that HIV is only one part of me, that I have no reason to fall apart, …

 Ilsa is the name I have given myself.
-Now that I am eighteen years old, I feel empowered and my decisions are legally recognized.
-What I want is to feel fulfilled and productive, in order to take the …
+Now that I am eighteen years old, I feel empowered, and my decisions are legally recognized.
+What I want is to feel fulfilled and productive, in order to take …

 I was diagnosed with HIV over five years ago.
 Before then my life was no different from that of any other housewife.
 I consider myself to be a strong woman, but if they tell you that you have a …

-I am forty-one years old, I’ve been married for nineteen years, and I have been living with HIV for the past seven.
-Before being diagnosed I was another woman, the typical housewife who takes care of h …
+I am forty-one years old, I have been married for nineteen years, and I have been living with HIV for the past seven.
+Before being diagnosed I was another woman, the typical housewife who takes care …

 My HIV infection was the consequence of a gang rape.
 When the doctors gave me the diagnosis, I felt my life was over.
 What else could happen to me?
 I had been a very abused child.
 My mother was …